 Home Improvement and Construction Defects in Indiana

-If you are the victim of an unscrupulous contractor or have received defective construction or home improvement work, you may need the assistance of an attorney with experience in these areas to help you file and process your construction defect claim.
+If you are the victim of an unscrupulous contractor or have received defective construction or home improvement work, you may need the assistance of an attorney with experience in Indiana construction law to help you file and process your construction defect claim.

-Camden & Meridew attorney Corey Meridew is an experienced construction law attorney who currently practices civil law throughout Indiana.
-He helps victims of construction defects in Indiana pursue appropriate compensation for losses.
-To contact Corey, call 317-770-0000, email the firm at reception@camlawyers.com, or complete the firm’s online contact form.
+Camden & Meridew’s Indianapolis construction lawyers help victims of construction defects in Indiana pursue appropriate compensation for losses.
+To contact an attorney, call 317-770-0000 or complete the law firm’s online contact form.

 This website supplies general information about the law but it is provided for informational purposes only.
 This content does not create an attorney-client relationship and more importantly is not meant to constitute legal advice.
 You should not act on any of the information contained herein without first consulting an attorney.